givasile/effector/docs/docs/quickstart/report/explained_variance.md

 accepted before it. `solo` is the same split measured against the GAM alone.
 For the first accepted split the two are equal by construction.
-When they diverge, two splits are explaining overlapping variance, and the sequence keeps only the first: that is exactly the story
+When they diverge, two splits are explaining overlapping variance, and the sequence charges only the marginal part: `hum`'s split would buy `+1.8%` on its own, but `hr`'s split already claimed some of that variance, so it adds `+1.4%`.
+Pushed to the extreme, a split whose marginal is ~zero is dropped as
+redundant: that is exactly the story
 [the rejected splits table](./rejected_splits.md) tells, one page ahead.

-The `heter` column is the same accounting seen from the feature's side: the split resolved part of `hr`'s spread (0.49 → 0.29, in the output's units), and that resolved spread is where the `+18.2%` came from.
+The `heter` column is the same accounting seen from the feature's side: the split resolved part of `hr`'s spread (0.48 → 0.29, in the output's units), and that resolved spread is where the `+15.5%` came from.

 ## When there is no ledger